 A new report by a former federal regulator documents how the lack of competition has let electric utilities overspend billions of dollars in transmission and other projects.

-It's go time!
 The Solar Bill of Rights campaign is officially live!
-A great crowd of solar homeowners, farmers, businesses and workers joined State Senators Scott Wiener and Jim Nielsen on the steps of the State Capitol yesterday to announce the introduction of the Solar Bill of Rights.
+A great crowd of solar homeowners, farmers, businesses and workers joined the bipartisan duo State Senators Scott Wiener and Jim Nielsen on the steps of the State Capitol on Feb.
+19th to announce the introduction of the Solar Bill of Rights.
 Here's five takeaways:

 Missed the Solar Bill of Rights Kickoff?
 We got you covered -- check out the awesome speakers and some news clips.
 Thanks to Senator Scott Wiener's office for the video footage.